nvanlaerebeke/container-docs-daux.io/README.md

 ## Building with Jenkins

 The included Jenkinsfile is made to be run and deploy on the crazyzone network.
-The build.yaml file can be modified to use a different base image, note that this image needs to be able to run docker-outside-of-docker and have 'make' available.
+The Jenkinsfile can be modified can be modified to apply to other environments